jirizarryayala/SPMRC/README.md

 **Inactive projects**: Scripts made for projects with SPMRC-affiliated researchers which have been concluded.
 Are not actively maintained, but are preserved in case they become useful at a later point or need to be reference.

-Inquire about out services here: https://cobre-spm.tulane.edu/research-core
+Inquire about our services here: https://cobre-spm.tulane.edu/research-core